Pyrius2k/PVE-Analysis-in-SPECT-CT-Imaging/README.md

 ---

-* `report.pdf`: The full research internship report detailing the project.
+* `report.pdf`: The full research internship report detailing the project (just on request!)
 * `data_analysis_script.py`: The Python script used to reslice images and calculate activity concentration.
-* `phantom_designs/`: Folder containing the STL files for the spherical phantoms.
+* `phantom_designs/`: Folder containing the STL files for the spherical phantoms (just on request!)

 ## ✅ Conclusion